DITAS-Project/ideko-use-case/apps/README.md

 [WIP, lot of things missing]

-IDEKO demontrator apps than consume the Node-RED CAF.
+IDEKO demonstrator apps than consume the Node-RED CAF.

 ## Application
 There are two applications, apps 2 and 3 from the _IDEKO Use case_ document (private to the consortium)

 - **app2.html**: Demo application for our demo client, Spart Manufacturing.
-- **app3.html**: Demo applicatin made for DANOBATGROUP's technical service team.
+- **app3.html**: Demo application made for DANOBATGROUP's technical service team.

 ### Login
 Two login must be done in order to use the apps.
 The apps guide the user through the login process:

 - **Application login**: This is the login provided by the application developer, nothing to do with DITAS.
-- **DITAS framework login**: To identify the user agains the DITAS Framework.
-After the login, the JWT token is received and added to every call.
+- **DITAS framework login**: To identify the user against the DITAS Framework.

 ### Methods
 Both application call or can call the following methods.